PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - **`linux*`**.
 This entity represents the `meta-[soc-vendor]` provided recipe for building the kernel.
 The recipe contains the line `inherit kernel` to inherit the `kernel.bblass` functionality.
 - **`kernel`**.The `kernel.bbclass` implements the creation of the Linux kernel image (uImage by default).
-   As can be seen from the diagram, the class hierarchy is not well composed because `kernel.bbclass` inherits from image specific base classes (such as `kernel-uimage.bbclass`), rather than image specific classes being specialized from a general purpose base class.
-However, this is a recognized problem and is a result of having to maintain backwards compatibility with an existing code base of working recipes.
+   As you can see in the diagram, the class hierarchy is not well composed because `kernel.bbclass` inherits from image-specific base classes (such as `kernel-uimage.bbclass`), rather than image-specific classes being specialized from a general purpose base class.
+However, this is a recognized problem and is a result of having to maintain backward compatibility with an existing code base of working recipes.
 The general principal is that the infrastructure for generating kernel images has been partitioned into several logical parts coordinated through `kernel.bbclass`.
 - **`linux-kernel-base`**.
-The `linux-kernel-base.class` provides helper functions to `kernel.bbclass` including extracting the Linux kernel version from `linux/version.h`.
+The `linux-kernel-base.class` provides helper functions to `kernel.bbclass`, including extracting the Linux kernel version from `linux/version.h`.
 - **`kernel-uimage`**. `KERNEL_CLASSES` defaults to `kernel-uimage` if unspecified, resulting in `kernel.bbclass` generating a uImage binary.
 - **`kernel-arch`**. `kernel.bbclass` inherits from `kernel-arch.bbclass` to set the `ARCH` environment variable from `TARGET_ARCH`for building the Linux kernel.
 - **`kernel-devicetree`**. `kernel.bbclass` inherits from `kernel-devicetree.bbclass` to generate the kernel device tree, deploying it to `DEPLOY_DIR_IMAGE`
-- **`mbl-fitimage`**.`kernel.bbclass` is made to inherit from `mbl-fitimage.bbclass` by setting `KERNEL_CLASSES="mbl-fitimage"` in `${MACHINE}.conf` (see [Figure 4.0](../develop-mbl/bsp-recipe.html#figure-4-0), [Section 3.7](../develop-mbl/bsp-yocto.html#yocto-bsp-recipe-software-architecture), and the next section for more details).
+- **`mbl-fitimage`**.`kernel.bbclass` is made to inherit from `mbl-fitimage.bbclass` by setting `KERNEL_CLASSES="mbl-fitimage"` in `${MACHINE}.conf`.
+(See [Figure 4.0](../develop-mbl/bsp-recipe.html#figure-4-0), [Overview of MBL Yocto layers](../develop-mbl/bsp-yocto.html#yocto-bsp-recipe-software-architecture) and the next section for more details).
 Therefore, MBL does not use `kernel-uimage.bbclass`.
 - **`kernel-fitimage`**.
 This is the base class for `mbl-fitimage.bbclass`, and it is responsible for generating the FIT image according to configuration symbol settings.

 ## kernel-fitimage.bbclass and mbl-fitimage.bbclass